3 March 2025

 • Construction interest (only for new builds)

-The mortgage interest that homeowners pay each year can be deducted from their taxable income.
+Homeowners' mortgage interest each year can be deducted from their taxable income.
 This deduction is known as the "hypotheekrenteaftrek" or mortgage interest deduction.
 The way this deduction is received depends on the individual's preference:

 • The full amount of mortgage interest paid over the course of the year can be deducted when filing the annual tax return.

-• After the tax return is processed, the homeowner will receive a lump sum refund from the tax authorities, based on their applicable tax bracket (up to 36.93% in 2023).
+• After the tax return is processed, the homeowner will receive a lump sum refund from the tax authorities based on their applicable tax bracket (up to 37,48% in 2025).

 • Homeowners can apply for a "voorlopige aanslag" or provisional tax assessment with the tax authorities.
 This allows the mortgage interest deduction to be spread out and applied to the homeowner's monthly tax withholding.